EmBWU/Stall-thieving-code-explanation/README.md

 # Emma's Stall thiever Code explanation

 Welcome to Emma's Stall thiever code explanation!
-This Kotlin-based bot automates shop running tasks in Runescape3 using the BotWithUs API.
+This Kotlin-based bot automates stall thieving tasks in Runescape3 using the BotWithUs API.
 This i

 ## Features